-In 2017-18 the ACT emitted 8.09 tonnes of CO2-e per person.
-This was a further reduction from 2016-17 when emissions were 9.64 tonnes CO2-e per person.
+In 2017-18 the ACT emitted 8.09 tonnes of CO2-e per person, a reduction from 9.64 tonnes CO2-e per person in 2016-17.

-ACT emissions by sector
+Current and projected emissions by sector

 In 2017-18, electricity accounted for 44% of ACT emissions, followed by transport (34%), natural gas (11%), industrial processes (8%) and waste (2%).
-As the electricity supply will be 100% renewable (zero emissions) from 2020, the ACT is now focused on targeting emissions reductions in transport, natural gas and waste.

 - ACT GHG Emissions Inventory Report 2016–17